grayac2/Project-Management/README.md

 ### What is this repository for? ###

+* This repository is not used for development.
+It is simply a way to display the project's source code.

 * This application is a project management tool.
 It allows the user to manage people, projects, and roles.
 It also allows assignment of the three to each other.
 It currently does not support user authentication, so it is most suitable for local use only, unless modified.

 * Version 1.0.0